-This easy recipe for Purple Hull Peas transforms tasty legumes into a crowd-pleasing, flavor-packed side dish that will tantalize your taste buds.
+This easy recipe for Purple Hull Peas transforms these tasty legumes into a crowd-pleasing, flavor-packed side dish that will tantalize your taste buds.

 These scrumptious peas are a cherished, classic Southern staple and a sought-after delicacy at local farmers’ markets during the summer and fall until the first frost arrives.